aplteam/Tatin/docs/SyntaxReference.md

 `uri` is one of:

+* A package name
-* `[*]` followed by "group" and "name" of a package
+* A group name and a package name
+* A URL pointing to a Registry together with a package name and possible also a group name
+* An alias pointing to a Registry together with a package name and possible also a group name
 * A path to a Registry and "group" and "name" of a package

-In the first case all defined Registries with a priority greater than zero are scanned.
+In the first and second case all defined Registries with a priority greater than zero are scanned.
 A matrix with two columns is returned: URL and full package ID.

-In the second case the specified Registry is scanned.
+If a URL or an alias was specified the given Registry is scanned.
 A matrix with one column with full package IDs is returned.

-You may omit the group name; that would not make a difference when the name is used only within one group anyway, but if it is used in more than one group, then all of them are listed.
+You may omit the group name; that does not make a difference when the name is used only within one group anyway, but if it is used in more than one group, then all of them are listed.

 The package ID must not specify a version number.

 By default the publishing date is not included, but you may change this by passing a 1 as `⍺`.
 In that case an additional column is added to the result.

 ### LoadDependencies